How to control Risk taking behaviour in your teenager

-Teach them to always reach out to you or text you if they are getting to an uncomfortable situation and you come and help them to get out of it.
+Teach them to always reach out to you or text you if they are getting in to an uncomfortable situation so that you can come and help them get out of it.

 An Important Note to parents

-As a parent, it is our responsibility to save our kids from dangerous things.
-You must stay connected to your child, if you don`t want to face problem of risky behaviour in your child.
+As parents, it is our responsibility to keep our kids away from dangerous things.
+You must stay connected to your child, if you don’t want to face problems of risky behaviour in your child.

-Friends are the great influencer in teenage years.
+Friends are great influencers in teenage years.
 Your teens usually adopt the habits of people around them.
-Make sure there is good people around your teen to avoid future problems.
+Make sure there are good people around your teen to avoid future problems.

-Moreover, stay involved in your child daily activities.
-Try to become an interesting parent and show interest in your teens daily routine or things they love to do.
+Moreover, stay involved in your child’s daily activities.
+Try to become an interesting parent and show interest in your teen’s daily routine or things they love to do.

-The reason is that when you and your teenager share a good relation thing become easier for both of you.
+The reason is that when you and your teenager share a good relationship things become easier for both of you.

-No doubt, sometimes parenting become difficult for us.
-But don`t stressed out from such problems. to avoid become proactive about risky behavior that your child can adopt.
+No doubt, sometimes parenting becomes difficult for us.
+But don’t get stressed out by such problems.

-Become be aware from teens psychology about risks to avoid problems.
-But if you still find some bad habits in your teen, take a deep breath, and think what possible things you can do to resolve issue.
+Be aware about risks to avoid problems.
+But if you still find some bad habits in your teen, take a deep breath, and think what possible things you can do to resolve the issue.

-At the end, I want to conclude by saying that don`t become too strict or do not become too lenient.
+At the end, I want to conclude by saying, don’t become too strict or do not become too lenient.

 Discipline is not punishment.
 When you love your children, you will discipline them.

-It is about your teen future, try to do things in a balance way and in few shot years you will have a healthy and strong adult.
+It is about your teen’s future, try to do things in a balanced way and in few years you will have a healthy and strong adult.

-Show us love by sharing with your friends and family…
+Show us love by sharing this article with your friends and family…

 However, I am a mother growing 3 kids.
 Am a concerned parent.

-I have written this article, basis my experience, my talk with experts in this line and research on this topic.
+I have written this article, based on my experience, my talk with experts in this line and research on this topic.
 Also, I have implemented it in my life with my kids.

-I like to emphasize that this is only for knowledge sharing and information purpose.
+I would like to emphasize that this is only for knowledge sharing and information purpose.